 The May 7, 2018, draft Loudoun 2040 General Plan was thoroughly reviewed by the committee with the intent to work constructively with the draft as a starting point, supporting its recommendations as fully as possible when consistent with the Coalition’s shared views.

-LCPCC Envisioning Loudoun 2040–Summary Presentation (available for review with groups by request)
+LCPCC Envisioning Loudoun 2040–Summary Presentation Presented to Supervisors, County Staff, member organizations and communities throughout September – November, 2018.
+(Available for review with other groups by request.)

 LCPCC Position on the Revision of the Comprehensive Plan February 2016

 New Comprehensive Review Committee

 Coalition continues campaign to ensure citizen priorities recaptured in draft Comprehensive Plan

 Citizens strongly and clearly have stated in a University of Virginia survey and two “Envision Loudoun” public input sessions that overdevelopment and congestion are their chief concerns, and that they want more parks and protection of Loudoun’s natural and rural areas.
 There are currently nearly 30,000 approved but unbuilt houses in the county, already inadequate funding for road improvements, and no strong protections for the rural or transition areas.

 In order for those citizen priorities to become reality, the comprehensive plan’s policies must be specific, with measurable goals and time frames for achieving them.
 Following the dismissal of the Stakeholder’s Committee, the Coalition remains committed to ensuring that citizens’ priorities for a fiscally prudent and sustainable plan are reflected in the final document.